matt2k7/LeanWRT-MiR3G-510OC/README.md

 ## Tips
 Kernel Version:5.10

-This Firmware Overclocked CPU to 1000Mhz,If You Won't Need it,[Check This Firmware](https://github.com/DestoryG/LeanWRT-MiR3G-510)
+This Firmware Overclocked CPU to 1000Mhz, If You Won't Need it, [Check This Firmware](https://github.com/DestoryG/LeanWRT-MiR3G-510)

 Still Looking For 5.4 Kernel ?
 [Check This](https://github.com/Destroy-God/LeanWRT-MiR3G)